Haysi, Virginia: History

-Haysi is located at the confluence of Russell Prater Creek, the McClure River, and the Russell Fork river.
-The area where Haysi is located used to be known as "The Mouth of McClure".
+Haysi, once known as "Turkey Foot" or "The Mouth of McClure", is at the confluence of Russell Prater Creek, the McClure River, and the Russell Fork river.
+The hilly terrain is subject to severe floods, but was occupied at least seasonally for centuries.
+As English settlers moved into the Appalachians, David Musick and his family settled near New Garden Fort on the Clinch River, but Shawnee raiders burned the house, killed him and abducted his wife and five children on August 12, 1792.
+The following day, fellow settlers encountered the raiders near here, freed the rest of the family and killed an Indian in the skirmish.
+About two miles away, in the hamlet known as Birchleaf a historical marker remembers John Colley, who settled nearby and supervised lands claimed by a wealthy landowner before further settlement began in the Sandy Basin area in the 1830s (and which became Dickenson County in 1880).
 As late as 1911, Haysi was only sparsely populated and was often referred to as a laurel bed.

+Local folklore says that in the pioneer days, prior to the establishment of bridges, a ferry boat operator named Si (Silas) shuttled people across the water in that area.
+Supposedly, travellers arriving at the river and seeing the ferry on the opposite bank, would shout "Hey Si!" to capture his attention and request passage.
+Thus, the town which grew around the location of this ferry service became known as "Haysi".
+The myth concerning the town's origins is popular and widely accepted among area residents, but local historians dispute this explanation.
+Alternately, Haysi is said to have originated from a post office established at a general store owned by Charles M. Hayter and Otis L. Sifers (1878-1921).
+The owners chose Haysi as a blend of their own surnames when it was necessary to provide a name to the U.S. Post Office.

 The first store was constructed within the present town limits of Haysi by Paris Charles for workers of the Yellow Poplar Lumber Company.
-Haysi began to grow with the construction of the Clinchfield Railroad between 1912 and 1915 as stores sprang up to serve the railroad workers.
+Haysi began to grow with the construction of the Clinchfield Railroad between 1912 and 1915, as stores sprang up to serve the railroad workers.
 The railroad was constructed to export natural resources such as timber and coal from the area, and thus later growth of the town centered on workers for the coal mines which began operating around 1916.
 However, businesses in the town also accommodated travelers, as the rail system was a popular form of transportation at the time, and Haysi was located on a line of the Clinchfield that linked eastern Kentucky with northeast Tennessee, western North Carolina, and South Carolina.
 Notable early businesses included the McClure Bottling Company, Inc. (established 1914) and the Haysi Supply Company (established 1916).
 By 1920 Haysi businesses included a hotel, bank, hardware store, and various other retail merchants.
 By 1930 Main Street was lined with businesses, and the town was incorporated on February 17, 1936.

-Local folklore says that in the pioneer days, prior to the establishment of bridges, a ferry boat operator named Si (Silas) shuttled people across the water in that area.
-It is said that when one arrived at the river and found the ferry on the opposite bank, it was common to shout "Hey Si!" to capture his attention and request passage.
-Thus, the town which grew around the location of this ferry service became known as "Haysi".

-The myth concerning the town's origins is popular and widely accepted among area residents, but local historians dispute this explanation.
-The name Haysi is said to have originated from a post office established at a general store owned by Charles M. Hayter and Otis L. Sifers.
-The owners chose Haysi as a blend of their own surnames when it was necessary to provide a name to the U.S. Post Office.